How to write a successful CV

 - 0% preferred web page format .html

-PDF (portable document format) is perhaps becoming a widely used format now .
+PDF (portable document format) is perhaps becoming a widely used format now.
 There are PDF-readers for all platforms (Windows, MacOS, Linux).
-This also guarantees that the CV will look the same, no matter what reader is used to view the document.
-Modern versions of Microsoft Word contain a PDF export function or you can download a free pdf converter such as Cute pdf www.cutepdf.com/Products/CutePDF/writer.asp: you install it and then "print" the document to a folder on your PC.
+This also guarantees that you can be confident that it will look as you intended, no matter what reader is used to view the document and it is also secure.
+Modern versions of Microsoft Word contain a PDF export function or you can download a free pdf converter such as Cute pdf: you install it and then "print" the document to a folder on your PC.
+PDFs can however sometimes prevent keyword-scanning software on job boards or applicant-tracking systems from picking up information that allows you to be found.

-You can also use MS Word (.doc) format, however .doc format is not guaranteed to be compatible among different versions of Microsoft Word, so a CV might look garbled when opened with an outdated or newer version of Word.
-Also .doc files may not easily open on computers using Linux and Apple platforms. .doc-files may also contain sensitive information such as previous versions of a document perhaps leading to embarrassment.
-MS Word documents can contain macro viruses, so some employers may not open these.
-Send the CV in .doc (Word 2003) format, rather than .docx (Word 2010) format, as not everyone has upgraded to Word 2010, or downloaded the free file converter.
+You can also use MS Word (.docx) format. .docx files may not always open on computers using Linux and Apple platforms. .docx files may also contain sensitive information such as previous versions of a document perhaps leading to embarrassment.
+MS Word documents can contain macro viruses, so a few employers may not open these.

 If in doubt send your CV in several formats.
 Email it back to yourself first to check it, as line lengths may be changed by your email reader.